stacks-network/docs/src/pages/build-apps/references/stacks-connect.md

 }
 ```

-The Blockstack App retrieves the manifest file from the app during the authentication process and displays the
+The Stacks Wallet retrieves the manifest file from the app during the authentication process and displays the
 information in it such as the app `name` and to the user during sign in.
 The location of the app manifest file is specific
 in the authentication request token and **must** be on the same origin as the app requesting authentication.